Writing, writing, and more writing…

 And then, in coming to the world of the Calvary Baptist Church, I learned about blogging.
 My pastor blogs and writes regularly for the Associated Baptist Press; another friend blogs for the publication Baptists Today, a fellow student among the congregation blogs about the process of writing her dissertation, and yet another wonderful pastor with connections to our community blogs…I followed them all.
 And then one day, when I was reading John O’Donohue’s book, Beauty: the Invisible Embrace, it occurred to me that maybe I had something to say about the relationship between art and faith.
 That day, I too began blogging under the name Singing Along the Journey.
 It realized that I come from a community that writes and I decided to join in the fun.

 Much of Singing Along the Journey is a consideration of the role of music in a life of faith and the role of art in worship in general.
 Other entries are just about my own journey — my travels, my concerns, my observations.
 The writing there reveals my struggle with the decision to go to seminary, my attempts to avoid it and my attempts to convince myself and those around me that I did not need to go to seminary in order to answer God’s call on my life.
 I continue to blog there about topics related to living, music, and worship.
-But I created this blog, Sevierly Baptist, specifically for my seminary experience.
+But I created another blog, Sevierly Baptist, now incorporated here, specifically for my seminary experience.

 I am, for the most part, a morning writer…although I will stop and write when the spirit moves me.
 I also love to write on trains when I’m travelling, but I haven’t had the chance to do much of that lately.
 And I write with the tools easily available to me.
 I love to write on my computer, but I am not one of those people who will open up their laptop anywhere and start writing; in those situations, I prefer pen and paper (even though I have atrocious handwriting).